The two-dimensional Coulomb gas: fluctuations through a spectral gap: Edge fluctuations

 \section{Edge fluctuations}

-In this section, we prove Theorem \ref{flucco} on the distribution of fluctuations where $\lfun$ is a fixed, radially symmetric, sufficiently smooth function supported in some small neighbourhood of the closure $\overline{G}$, and $d\sigma=n\Delta Q\cdot \1_S\, dA$ is the equilibrium measure.
+In this section, we prove Theorem \ref{flucco} on the distribution of fluctuations $\fluct_n\lfun$ (recall the definition \eqref{def of fluctn}), where $\lfun$ is a fixed, radially symmetric, sufficiently smooth function supported in some small neighbourhood of the closure $\overline{G}$, and $d\sigma=n\Delta Q\cdot \1_S\, dA$ is the equilibrium measure.

-By now the strategy is clear: Lemma \ref{lem11} tells us how to compute the CGF using the perturbed $1$-point functions $\tilde{R}_{n,s\lfun}$, and these we know to a good precision thanks to Theorems \ref{sr1}, \ref{sr2} coupled with well-known bulk-asymptotics which is found in the literature.
+By now the strategy is clear: Lemma \ref{lem11} tells us how to compute the cumulant generating function using the perturbed $1$-point functions $\tilde{R}_{n,s\lfun}$, and these we know to a good precision thanks to Theorems \ref{sr1}, \ref{sr2} coupled with well-known bulk-asymptotics which is found in the literature.